Jwindler/AutoHiC/example/other_tools.md

+>   If you encounter the following error, it means that your bam file does not match the newly assembled genome.
+You need to re-align to new genome and use the updated bam file.
+>
+>   `temp.scaffolds_FINAL.asm_mnd.txt does not exist or does not contain any reads.`

 ### onehic

 Since the current environment used by AutoHiC is incompatible, you have to create a new environment according to the AutoHiC documentation.